 If you or a loved one is struggling with alcohol cessation, seek professional medical advice.

-Utilising a good support network - inform family and friends of expected timeline and create a visiting schedule to maximise support
+Utilising a good support network - inform family and friends of the expected timeline and create a visiting schedule to maximise support

-Adapting to changes in care plans - the first form of treatment is not always successful, and changes may need to be made to the treatment plan to allow for costs and time spent on treatment
+Adapting to changes in care plans - the first form of treatment is not always successful, and changes may need to be made to the care plan to allow for costs and time spent on treatment

 Reducing Symptoms